 This clinical trial investigates if an anti-inflammatory fiber-rich dietary intervention and an exercise intervention may reduce inflammation among breast cancer survivors.
 A diet emphasizing fiber intake may be just as effective as or more effective than the traditional calorie-restriction approach to reducing risk factors for breast cancer recurrence.

-Additional locations may be listed on ClinicalTrials.gov for NCT05113485.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT05113485.

 Locations matching your search criteria